In latest the Weekly Wright Report:

 If your child’s school is operating on an alternate day (or other hybrid-attendance) basis, employees may be eligible to take paid leave under the FFCRA on each of the child’s remote-learning days because the school is effectively “closed” to the child on those days.
 This also assumes that the employee is the sole care-provider and there is no other or caregiver available to be home on those remote learning days.

-For answers to these complicated questions and evolving issues, please feel free to reach out to Laura Rubenstein (LRubenstein@wcslaw.com) or anyone of our employment lawyers who are knowledgeable on how COVID-19 is impacting the workplace.
+For answers to these complicated questions and evolving issues, please feel free to reach out to our Employment & Labor Law Group.

 Want more?
 Visit the Weekly Wright Report page to browse past issues.